It's very common to need to extract data from program source.

-This module helps clean up included text (or text lines) in a simple, reusable way that won't muck up your programs with extra code, or require constant wheel-reinvention.
+This module helps clean up included text (or text lines) in a simple, reusable way that won't muck up your programs with extra code, and won't require constant wheel-reinvention.

 data = lines(""" There was an old woman who lived in a shoe.
 She had so many children, she didn't know what to do; She gave them some broth without any bread; Then whipped them all soundly and put them to bed. """)